Skip to main content

 _role: user

-You could also pass documents in the prompt, like this:
+You can also pass documents in the prompt, like this:

 - _content: